Asana/SGTM/README.md

 You can then run `pipenv shell` to enter the virtual environment from a specific shell session.
 Run `exit` to leave it.
 Alternatively, you don't have to 'enter' the virtual environment - you can instead run a command inside the virtual environment by prefixing the command with `pipenv run`.

+## Testing on Staging
+SGTM's terraform configuration will also spin up a staging cluster that you can use for manual testing.
+To only deploy changes to staging, run `terragrunt apply --target=module.sgtm-staging`.
+To direct webhook events to your staging cluster, use API gateway endpoint `/sgtm_staging` instead of `/sgtm`.

+You can also choose to create new staging clusters, by copying the `module "sgtm-staging"` in `main.tf`.
+Be sure to choose a new name for your staging cluster and update the `naming_suffix` parameter so that terraform doesn't override existing resources.

-## Manual Testing
+## Testing Locally
-Because SGTM doesn't currently support a "staging" deployment to test changes, manual testing is still recommended for changes you will be making.
+You can also choose to test your changes locally.
 Here are step-by-step instructions on how to test manually/locally:

 1. Create a [Personal Access Token](https://developers.asana.com/docs/personal-access-token) in Asana.
 Copy that token and export it in your shell environment (`export ASANA_API_KEY=<your_asana_personal_access_token>`)
-1. Create a Github Personal Access Token as per the instrucitons in the [Github](#github) section above.
+2. Create a Github Personal Access Token as per the instrucitons in the [Github](#github) section above.
 Export that token in your shell environment (`export GITHUB_API_KEY=<your_github_personal_access_token>`)
-2. Follow the instructions in [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python) to install necessary requirements.
+3. Follow the instructions in [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python) to install necessary requirements.
-3. Open up a `python` REPL in the `SGTM` root directory (or use `ipython`, but you'll have to `pipenv install ipython` first)
+4. Open up a `python` REPL in the `SGTM` root directory (or use `ipython`, but you'll have to `pipenv install ipython` first)
-4. Run the function you want to test.
+5. Run the function you want to test.
 It's usually fine / recommended to skip the DynamoDb locking when testing locally, since you usually won't be needing to test that.
 Here's an example of how to test updating a pull request:
     1. Note what code you want to test.
 In this case, we want to go to [src/github/webhook.py](/src/github/webhook.py) and look at `_handle_pull_request_webhook`.
 It looks like we need an `pull_request_id`.
     2. Get the `pull_request_id`.
 One easy way to do this is to run a command like this `curl -i -u <github_username>:$GITHUB_API_KEY https://api.github.com/repos/asana/sgtm/pulls/123` and then grab the `node_id` from that response.
     3. Open up your REPL.
 Import the function you want to test (in this case: `import src.github.controller as github_controller; import src.github.graphql.client as graphql_client`)